ufz/ogs/web/content/docs/userguide/process-dependent-configuration/Heat_Transport_BHE/index.md

 Here, $\Lambda_s$ denotes the tensor of thermal hydrodynamic dispersion and $H_s$ represents the heat source and sink term.

 * In the borehole continuum, each pipe is assigned with one governing equation, with the thermal convection in the pipeline simulated.
 Also, for each grout zone surrounding the pipeline, the thermal conduction equation was simulated.
-For details of the coupling between different borehole components and continuums, interested readers may refer to Diersch et al. (2011a; 2011b).
+For details of the coupling between different borehole components and continua, interested readers may refer to Diersch et al. (2011a; 2011b).

 ## Input parameters